TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 ## Small changes can have a big impact

-In established applications, even the smallest changes can have a significant impact that may not be predictable or obvious to the development team.
+In established applications, even the smallest changes can have a significant impact that may not be predictable or obvious.
 In some cases, user behavior can be used by a company to inform app optimizations.
 Presenting an application change to a “test” audience of users and observing their behavior can add empirical data to the process of making improvements.
 This can increase conversion rates or alter desired user behavior.

 [Google famously tested over 40 different shades of blue for ad links](https://www.theguardian.com/technology/2014/feb/05/why-google-engineers-designers), resulting in a final color choice that added nearly $200M in revenue.
 A/B testing allows companies to make informed decisions based on quantitative data points and